Epiforge/FluxLocalization/README.md

-# Grindstone Next Localization Repository
+# Grindstone Localization Repository
-This GitHub repo contains the resource files Grindstone Next uses for localization in the following languages:
+This GitHub repo contains the resource files Grindstone uses for localization in the following languages:
 * Chinese (zh-CN)
 * Czech (cs)
 * Danish (da)